hongcheki/sweet-watermark/README.md

 **Important**: For the exact same generation result and numbers, same `batch_size` should be used with ours.
 Nevertheless, we observed similar results in which SWEET outperforms baselines when different `batch_size` is used.

 As described in our paper, we generated `n_samples=40` and `20` samples for HumanEval and MBPP, respectively. `batch_size` was used to the same value as the `n_samples`.
+Additionally, we needed longer `max_length_generation=1024` for MBPP because of the 3-shot prompt.

 Note that we used different `hash_key` for MBPP which is `15485917`, not `15485863`(default).
 This was for debugging and we observed similar results when we used default hash key value.
 For MBPP, add `--hash_key 15485917` argument.